CanyonR/RevelationNews/README.txt

 2. About the Program
-          The ultimate goal is for this program to display a random verse from the book of Revelation and then display a link to a "related" news article from the current week.
+          This program displays a random verse from the book of Revelation and then display a link to a "related" news article from the past few months.

 3. List of Files: